plone/training/rapido.rst

 The ``content`` property in the function's ``context`` allows access to the content targeted by the content rule.

+For instance,
-For instance, to transform the content title to uppercase every time we modified a content, we would use a function such as this:
+to transform the content title to uppercase every time we edit something, we would use a function such as this:

 .. code-block:: python